Variance of the volume of random real algebraic submanifolds II: Proof of Theorem

 \subsubsection{Correlation kernel}

-In this section, we study the distribution of the KSS polynomials.
-In the setting of the previous section, $E_d$ is the Bergman kernel of $\C^r \otimes \mathcal{O}(d) \to \C\P^n$.
+In this section, we study the distribution of the KSS polynomial (see Eq.~\eqref{eq def KSS}).
+In the setting of Sect.~\ref{subsubsec definition KSS}, $E_d$ is the Bergman kernel of $\C^r \otimes \mathcal{O}(d) \to \C\P^n$.
 Since the first factor is trivial, we have $E_d = I_r \otimes E'_d$, where $I_r$ is the identity of $\C^r$ and $E'_d$ is the Bergman kernel of $\mathcal{O}(d) \to \C\P^n$.
-Note that $E'_d$ is the correlation kernel of the field defined by one KSS polynomial.
-In probabilistic terms, this just means that the components of $s_d$ are independent and identically distributed KSS polynomials.
-In the sequel, $s_d'$ denotes a KSS polynomial of degree $d$.
+Note that $E'_d$ is the correlation kernel of the field $s_d'$ defined by one KSS polynomial, seen as a random section of $\mathcal{O}(d)$.
 By Eq.~\eqref{eq def KSS} we have: